 BONUS: You enjoyed this tutorial on using machine learning for option pricing?
 Why not do it all with Dataiku?
 Download the free edition to give it a try.

-Disclaimer: This is not an article that aims at giving some methods to invest on the financial markets.
+Disclaimer: This is not an article that aims at giving methods to invest on the financial markets.
 If you were to reuse some ideas taken out of the article, they should be done at your own risk and not the expense of the author nor the company he works for.